lifeBalance/matcha/README/jwt.md

 > An error I was getting at the bottom of the page was **Invalid Signature**.
 It was due to leaving a **trailing comma** in the PHP **associative array** that I was using for the **payload** and **header** (maybe it was generating different JSON).

+The whole point of the signature is to ensure that the token has been issued by us.
+If someone steals some token, and modify the payload (easy to do) with the info of another user (in order to gain access to her resources) our decoding function will detect that the signature doesn't match.

 ## Sending a token in the Response
 Once we have successfully validated the user's credentials and generated a token, we just have to send it back to the user.
 There's not much we can explain here; just send it :-)